 In General.
 The Company believes that stock-based incentives are an effective means for aligning the interests of our executives with the interests of our shareholders and that the long-term compensation of the Company's Named Executive Officers should be linked to the value provided to our shareholders.
 In addition, we use stock-based compensation as a retention tool.
-Because the stock awards generally vest over a multi-year period, they provide our executives with an ongoing incentive to continue their employment with the Company and to maximize shareholder value.
+Because our stock-based awards generally vest over a multi-year period, they provide our executives with an ongoing incentive to continue their employment with the Company and to maximize shareholder value.
 Long-term stock-based incentives granted to our executives for the last several years have been structured in the form of restricted stock unit awards.
-Restricted stock unit awards are designed to link executives' interests with those of the Company's shareholders, because the value of the awards is based on the value of the Common Stock.
+Restricted stock unit awards are designed to link executives' interests with those of the Company's shareholders, because the value of the awards is based on the value of our Common Stock.
 In addition, they provide a long-term retention incentive throughout the vesting period because the restricted stock units generally have value regardless of stock price volatility.

-In granting equity awards to our Named Executive Officers, the Compensation Committee used its judgment and discretion to determine the appropriate value of each award at the time it was granted and reviewed each executive's individual performance and the performance of the Company in the prior fiscal year, as well as the peer group compensation information described above.
-For the Named Executive Officers, at least 50% of the target number of shares subject to the awards have consisted of performance-based restricted stock units that will vest based on our relative total shareholder return over a three-year performance period.
+In granting equity awards to our Named Executive Officers, the Compensation Committee used its judgment and discretion to determine the appropriate value of each award at the time it was granted (based on the value of our Common Stock when granted) and reviewed each executive's individual performance and the performance of the Company in the prior fiscal year, as well as the peer group compensation information described above.
+For the Named Executive Officers, at least 50% of the target number of shares subject to the restricted stock unit awards have consisted of PSUs that will vest based on our relative total shareholder return over a three-year performance period, and with respect to equity awards granted to our Named Executive Officers in fiscal 2022, 100% of the shares subject to the awards consisted of PSUs that will vest based on our relative total shareholder return over a three-year performance period, in each case, generally subject to the executive's continued employment through the vesting date.

-Fiscal 2021 Awards for Named Executive Officers.
-In March 2021, the Compensation Committee determined to grant (i) performance-based restricted stock unit awards (as described below) to each of Mr. Rittichier, Mr. Minichiello and Mr. Lu convertible into a target number of shares of the Company's common stock equal to 130,000, 34,000 and 38,000 shares, respectively, and that vest based on a performance period ending in March 2024, and (ii) time-based restricted stock unit awards to each of Mr. Rittichier, Mr. Minichiello and Mr. Lu convertible into a number of shares of the Company's common stock equal to 130,000, 34,000 and 38,000 shares, respectively, and that vest 25% in each of four equal annual installments on the first four anniversaries of the grant date, subject to the applicable executive's continued employment with the Company through the applicable vesting date.
-The Compensation Committee believes that granting 50% of Mr. Rittichier's, Mr. Minichiello's and Mr. Lu's equity-based compensation for fiscal 2021 in the form of performance-based restricted stock unit awards further serves to align shareholder interests with the interests of the Named Executive Officers, and that granting 50% of Mr. Rittichier's, Mr. Minichiello's and Mr. Lu's equity-based compensation for fiscal 2021 in the form of time-based restricted stock unit awards serves as an effective balance between retention and performance, risk and leverage, and alignment with our peers.
+Fiscal 2022 Awards for Named Executive Officers.
+In March 2022, the Compensation Committee determined to grant PSU awards (as described below) to each of Mr. Rittichier, Mr. Minichiello and Mr. Lu convertible into a target number of shares of the Company's common stock equal to 405,405, 162,262 and 135,135 shares, respectively, and that vest based on a performance period ending in March 2025, in each case, generally subject to the executive's continued employment through the vesting date.
+The Compensation Committee believes that granting 100% of Mr. Rittichier's, Mr. Minichiello's and Mr. Lu's equity-based compensation for fiscal 2022 in the form of PSU awards further serves to align shareholder interests with the interests of the Named Executive Officers and serves as an effective balance between retention and performance, risk and leverage, and alignment with our peers.
 In determining the appropriate value of these awards, the Compensation Committee used its judgment and discretion, and considered the size of historical equity award grants made to other senior executives, the recommendations of Compensia, and the peer group compensation information described above.